 1 or 2 bytes: Shift-JIS

-Well-Formed - Data is said to be well-formed with respect to a DFDL schema if a DFDL processor can parse the data into a DFDL Infoset, or Infoseta DFDL processor can unparse to that data from a DFDL Infoset.
+Well-Formed – A data stream is said to be well-formed with respect to a DFDL schema if a DFDL processor can parse the data into a DFDL Infoset, or there exists a DFDL Infoset such that a DFDL processor can unparse to that data stream.
 The validity of values in the Infoset is not necessary for data to be well-formed.

 Width - See Character Width.